Key differences between delta-8 and delta-9 THC

 Research suggests that delta-8 produces a similar metabolite called delta-8-THC-COOH.

-However, even if you don’t test positive from this metabolite, most delta-8 products also contain enough delta-9 THC to show up on a test.
+However, even if you don’t test positive for this metabolite, most delta-8 products also contain enough delta-9 THC to show up on a test.

 The bottom line is that there’s a good chance you’ll test positive for THC after using a delta-8 product, especially after prolonged use.